-As children and young people return to education, they will be met by new influences, ideas, and practices ~ some of these are harmful to them.
+After each break, as children and young people return to class, they will be met by new influences, ideas, and practices ~ some of these are harmful to them.
 If you haven't started already, please start your conversations on accessing pornography online and on Smartphones.
 82 per cent of boys of 11-12 years access pornography online.

 This is a truly serious state of affairs, and for their long-term mental health and social interactions, it needs to be stopped.